 The fabrication stream of the Certificate II in Engineering course will give you basic knowledge and skills to help you successfully gain employment in the metal trades.
 You will gain the preparatory skills and knowledge of basic metal fabrication and welding processes that the fabrication industry needs.

 Build your skills for a range of metal trades jobs

-Melbourne Polytechnic was named the Welding Technology Institute of Australia (WTIA)’s Top Welding Training Organisation for 2013.
-Now is the perfect time to come and see why we are one of the best teaching/training organisations in this field.
+Melbourne Polytechnic was named Weld Australia’s (formerly Welding Technology Institute of Australia – WTIA) Top Welding Training Organisation for 2013.
+Now is the perfect time to come and see why we are one of the best training organisations in this field.

 At Melbourne Polytechnic, you get the opportunity to work on special-purpose machinery in state-of-the-art facilities.
 You will hone the skills that will put you ahead of the rest to build a promising career.

 - Basic welding